clemensv/BaggageHandlingSimulator/README.md

 # Baggage Handling Simulator

-A Python CLI that simulates airport baggage handling and publishes CloudEvents to Azure Event Hubs while persisting flight schedules to SQL Server.
+A Python CLI that simulates airport baggage handling and publishes baggage and passenger state changes as CloudEvents to an Azure Event Hubs or Microsoft Fabric Eventstream endpoint simulating an airport baggage handling systems, while persisting flight schedules to SQL Server, simulating an airline operations system.

+The purpose of the simulator is to provide a realistic event stream and backing store for testing and demonstrating event-driven architectures, serverless functions, stream processing, and analytics in Microsoft Fabric and Microsoft Azure.

 ## Install